 Having teeth restored prevents the complications that come with having missing teeth, such as shifting and loss of your other teeth, and bone loss to your jaw.

-Regardless of the situation, Dr. Kraft or Dr. Last will explain all of the options available to you in detail so you can make an informed decision.
+Each of the restorations available is intended for adifferent purpose.
+Dr. Kraft will explain all of the options available to you in detail so you can make an informed decision.

 Dr. Kraft performs a thorough examination of the entire mouth.
 Based on the information that she gathers on her exam and from digital x-rays, treatment will be recommended to restore the health and apperance of your teeth.

 How much does restorative dentistry cost?